aurorajy1108/aurorajy1108/README.md

 My research interests lie in **AI Agents**, **AI Evaluation**, **Computer-Use Agents**, **AI for Math**, and **Reinforcement Learning**.
 I'm particularly interested in building intelligent systems that are capable, reliable, and rigorously evaluated.

 At Princeton, I work on **multi-agent debate** with Professor [Pramod Viswanath](https://ece.princeton.edu/people/pramod-viswanath), under the mentorship of [Zerui Cheng](https://www.zerui-cheng.com/).
 We study how multi-agent collaboration can improve the reliability of LLM reasoning.
-Our work has been accepted to the **ICML 2026 AI for Math Workshop** and is available [here](https://github.com/aurorajy1108/When-Wrong-Answers-Look-Right).
+Our work has been accepted to the **ICML 2026 AI4Math Workshop** and is available [here](https://github.com/aurorajy1108/When-Wrong-Answers-Look-Right).

 At HKU, I work with Professor [Tao Yu](https://taoyds.github.io/) in the [XLang Lab](https://xlang.ai/) on [OSWorld 2.0](https://osworld-v2.xlang.ai/), a benchmark for evaluating long-horizon computer-use agents.